Ad-Matey/FakeNewsNet/README.md

 Contemporary Work Citing our Study: https://www.mdpi.com/2073-431X/13/11/292
 - This paper compares the performance of their proposed LLaMA 3 model in detecting fake claims on bilingual datasets with other large language models.

+Further Datasets we used to train the model: https://paperswithcode.com/dataset/liar

 ## Running Our Models

 ### Training: